top of page

 20170614_130022.jpg

-The huge flotation era
+The log rafting era

 Vattendrag - opåverkat till påverkat [återskapat]_Rityta 1.png

-Closed side furrow
+Closed side channel

 BEFORE FLOATATION ERA

-branches off from the main watercourse
+branching off from the main stream

-shade and also nourishment in form
+and nourishment in the form of

-of leaves and plant parts that become
+leaves and plant material, which

 Dead wood (fallen trees)